ugo-emekauwa/hx-api-token-manager/README.md

   ```py
   refresh_token(ip,hx_api_token)
   ```
-  This is a function that refreshes a HyperFlex API access token.
+  The function _refresh_token()_ refreshes or renews a HyperFlex API access token.
+A new HyperFlex API access token is obtained without the need to provide username and password credentials.
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - **hx_api_token**: A dictionary value for a granted HyperFlex AAA token containing the following keys:
+    - **hx_api_token** - A dictionary value for a granted HyperFlex AAA token containing the following keys:
-      - **"access_token"**: An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+      - `"access_token"` - An access token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The access token is used to authorize API operations by properly authenticated users.
-      - **"refresh_token"**: A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
+      - `"refresh_token"` - A refresh token obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
 The refresh token can be used to obtain a new access token without the need to re-provide HyperFlex username and password credentials.
-      - **"token_type"**: A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
-The access token is used to authorize users for any API operations.
-This token type value should be of type "Bearer".
+      - `"token_type"` - A token type obtained from the HyperFlex API AAA (Authorization, Accounting and Authentication).
+The token type value is `"Bearer"`.

-  - **What the Function Returns**
+  - **What the Function Returns:**

     A HyperFlex API access token, refresh token and token type that have been granted as key-value pairs in a dictionary.